 During most oral treatments, our team will provide your little one with local anesthesia in a careful and comfortable manner.
 This process eliminates virtually any pain they may have experienced by numbing the treated area.
 Numbness usually lasts for a few hours, and parents should keep an eye on their child to make sure they don’t accidentally bite their lips or cheeks.

-If we simply can’t provide the high caliber of safe, comfortable dental care your child deserves in either of our office spaces, Dr. Yang and Dr. Tremblay may recommend hospital dentistry.
+If we simply can’t provide the high caliber of safe, comfortable dental care your child deserves in either of our office spaces, Dr. Yang, Dr. Tremblay, and Dr. Brianna may recommend hospital dentistry.
 The procedure will take place in an operating room at Cooley Dickinson Hospital’s Surgical Day Care Center, and a skilled anesthesiologist will be onsite to provide your child with general anesthesia and monitor their vitals as we treat their smile.
 In these cases, an overnight stay is typically not necessary.
 This allows parents to take their child home so they can rest in a familiar setting instead of a hospital room.